gramanicu/load-balancer/Readme.md

 `python balancer.py <NO_OF_REQS> <ALGORITHM?>`

-To run the application in a docker container, you can use the "command_scripts" to build and load the docker image, and to run the app:
+To run the application in a docker container, you can use the "command_scripts" to build and load the docker image:

+- `docker build --tag gramanicu-load-balancer .` (builds the image)
+- `docker create gramanicu-load-balancer` (creates a container based on the image)
-`docker run gramanicu-load-balancer <NO_OF_REQS> <ALGORITHM?>`
+- `docker run gramanicu-load-balancer <NO_OF_REQS> <ALGORITHM?>` (runs the load balancer from the container, with the specified args)

 ## Load balancing algorithms comparison